chokevin8/chokevin8.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <b> Hi everyone, </b> my name is Kevin (Won June) Cho, and I'm an aspiring AI/DL researcher.
 I've used biological and medical data,
 such as H&E images and RNA-Seq data to study problems in the field of biology and medicine, such as cancer diagnosis/genomics.
-I'm always striving to
 <br>
 <br>
-I received a bachelor's degree of science (BS) in Chemical and Biomolecular Engineering from Johns Hopkins University.
+I received a bachelor's degree of science (BS) in Chemical and Biomolecular Engineering from Johns Hopkins University in 2022.
 Currently, I'm pursuing a master's degree of science in engineering in Chemical and Biomolecular Engineering at the Johns Hopkins University.
 I'm currently pursuing research under the guidance of Dr. Denis Wirtz in the [Wirtz Lab](https://wirtzlab.johnshopkins.edu/).
-My personal research is about utilizing deep learning image segmentation model(s) in skin H&E images to find new digital biomarkers in aging.
-Please refer to my [CV](/cv/) here for more information, and for details about my projects, please refer to my [projects page](/projects/) as well.
+My master's thesis research is about utilizing deep learning image segmentation model(s) in skin H&E images to find new digital biomarkers in aging.
+Please refer to my [resume](/cv/) here for more information, and for details about my projects, please refer to my [projects page](/projects/) as well.
 <br>
 <br>